gatecat/prjoxide/README.md

 ## Current Status

 A framework is in place to parse bitstreams and fuzz bitstream changes.
 Currently the logic tile (PLC) config and interconnect; basic IO and IOLOGIC config; EBR config; global routing ; DSP and PLL config have been fuzzed.
-Remaining work includes finishing IO fuzzing; and fuzzing the hard IP like PCIe, and DPHY.
+Remaining work includes finishing IO, PCIe and SGMII fuzzing.

-prjoxide will also need to be updated to support the production silicon; including the LIFCL-17 device.
+prjoxide may also need to be updated to support the production silicon.
+Most of the current testing has been done with LIFCL-40 devices, with limited testing on the LIFCL-17.

+prjoxide is also aiming to support the [SymbiFlow FPGA interchange format](https://github.com/SymbiFlow/fpga-interchange-schema) and includes support for generating (currently incomplete) device resource data.
+This is not yet a working end to end flow and currently the direct nextpnr based flow described below should be used.

 ## Links